 To get inspired, click on the image above to watch Matt Cutts on TED Talks.
 “The next 30 days are going to pass whether you like it or not, so why not think about something you have always wanted to try and give it a shot for the next 30 days?”

-Fit Tip: Try something new that’ll benefit your health and heart.
+Fit Tip: Try something new that’ll benefit your heart and your brain.